forestgrape/coronavirus/2_biological/virion_viability.md

 #### Summary Fleming
 **Thermal Inactivation of Semliki Forest Virus**

-> Recommended to read [Laude](#summary-laude) as follow up where the research path is continued.
+> Recommended to read [Laude](#summary-laude) as follow up where the research path is continued and the switch of decay mechanism between 40 and 45 is confirmed.

 ##### Methods
 * First the influence of the originating cells and the surrounding matrix was determined to select a appropriate model for the thermal inactivation studies.
 * The inactivation of homogenous virions at temperatures between 2o° and 50° degrees in different dilution of stabilizing medium was determined.

+##### Methods Details
+* Virus Strain: "Purdue and the D52 strains were used as the source of transmissible gastroenteritis virus (TGEV)"
+* Cell and Virus Cultures: "The virus was propagated in the pig kidney cell line RP_D, and maintained in Eagle's minimum essential medium (MEM) containing 2% calf serum; the cultures were frozen at -70 °C at the first signs of c.p.e."
+* Sample Preparation and Medium: "Supernatant fluids from infected cultures were thawed and then clarified by low-speed centrifugation before dilution 1:10 in a 50 mM-HEPES solution (Sigma) buffered at pH 7 or 8, and supplemented with antibiotics.
+For short incubations this solution was preheated before adding the virus.
+One ml amounts in glass tubes were placed in well-stirred water baths in the dark.
+Duplicate aliquots were removed at given times and stored at -70 °C until titration of infectivity."

 ##### Results
-* *Primarily Experiments*
+*Primarily Experiments:*
 * *Influence of originating cells:*
   * At 35°, the rate of inactivation was independent of the originating cell lines (Figure 2 a).
   * At 50°, only virions originating from a stable cell line (mouse embryo cells) showed a 1 step log-linear inactivation.
 For other cells lines a 2 step log-linear inactivation is observed (Figure 2 b).
   > Stable cell line means likely a homogenous cell line.
 In a homogenous cell line, the virions have the same lipid envelope unlike in mixed cell lines where each cell type can yield slightly different appearances of the virions -> [Virion Properties](#virion-properties).
 * *Influence of Medium:* At 22° the more the stabilizing medium 199, CS was diluted by a phosphate buffer solution, the greater was the loss viability (Figure 1 and 3).
 The loss of viability was shifted to higher dilutions in the dark (Figure 1).

-* *Decay Mechanisms at different Temperatures:* The arrhenius plots in Figure 3 and the corresponding values in Table 1 show:
+*Decay Mechanisms at different Temperatures:* The arrhenius plots in Figure 3 and the corresponding values in Table 1 show:
-  * There's a switch of the inactivation mechanism between 40 and 45 degrees.
+* There's a switch of the inactivation mechanism between 40 and 45 degrees. // since two step linear in the arrhenius plot
 * The dilution-ratio and the pH value (6.5 vs 7.5) change the decay rate but leave the mechanism unchanged.
 * The decay at 50° (but not the decay at 35° or by UV radiation) induces a reduced neutralization by antibodies, which indicates changes of the surface proteins.
 However since the neutralizing tests were done by an excess of antibodies which makes the neutralization independent of the virus concentration, this change was faster than the reduction of viability.

-### References Droplets and Influenza
+### References Viruses in the Air

 #### Marr
 Marr LC, Tang JW, Van Mullekom J, Lakdawala SS.
 2019